TimK70/TimK70/README.md

 - 👋 Hi, I’m @TimK70
-- 👀 I’m interested in cloud computing, including DevOps
+- 👀 I’m interested in cloud computing, including DevOps and coding
 - 🌱 I’m currently learning Python, AWS, Github and Linux.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...